-Sources of pollutants in stormwater runoff countywide shall be identified and linked to specific water quality impacts on a watershed basis.
-The source identification process shall be used to develop watershed restoration plans.
-The following information shall be submitted annually for all County watersheds within the permit area in geographic information system (GIS) format with associated tables as required in PART V of this permit:
+Sources of pollutants in stormwater runoff shall be identified and linked to specific water quality impacts on a watershed basis.
+Annual reporting of these data has been provided within the County's Development District for the previous permit.
+Because identification of water quality impacts in impaired watersheds outside of the Development District is necessary, this reporting is expanded to the entire permit area to support ongoing efforts in watershed restoration plans.
+This information shall be compiled and updated annually.
+By the end of the permit term, the County shall provide the following data for all watersheds within the permit area in geographic information system (GIS) format with associated tables as required in PART V of this permit:

-- 1. Storm drain system: all infrastructure, major outfalls, inlets, and associated drainage areas delineated; - 2.
+- 1. Storm drain system: all infrastructure, major outfalls, inlets, and associated drainage areas delineated: - 2.
 Industrial and commercial sources: industrial and commercial land uses and sites that the County has determined have the potential to contribute significant pollutants; - 3.
 Urban best management practices (BMPs): stormwater management facility data including outfall locations and delineated drainage areas; - 4.
 Impervious surfaces: public and private land use delineated, controlled and uncontrolled impervious areas based on, at a minimum, Maryland's hierarchical eight-digit sub-basins; - 5.
 Monitoring locations: locations established for chemical, biological, and physical monitoring of watershed restoration efforts and the 2000 Maryland Stormwater Design Manual; and - 6.
 Water quality improvement projects: projects proposed, under construction, and completed with associated drainage areas delineated.